ltruncel/Bertelsmann_60daysofudacity/README.md

 # Bertelsmann 60 Days of Udacity Challenge

 This is my daily journey for the 60 day learning challenge of the Bertelsmann Data Track Scholarship where I pledged to code and work through my Foundations course content for at least 30 minutes every day.
+I began on December 10, 2020.

 ## Day 1